SmartBear/soapui/soapui-maven-plugin-tester/README.md

-# The SoapUI Maven plugin tester
+# SoapUI Maven plugin tester

-*This is a submodule of [The SoapUI project](../)*
+*This is a submodule of [SoapUI project](../)*

 This module tests the `mock` and `test` goals of soapui-maven-plugin.

-A mock service is started then the tests are runned against the mock.
+A mock service is started then the tests are run against the mock.

 ## Building and running